 3. Rear Delt Raise

-You can do rear delt raises seated or standing up, but you will need to start with your chest towards the floor, as much as possible.
-Take a dumbbell in each hand and keep them together with your arms extended in the same line as the middle of your chest.
+You can do rear delt raises seated or standing up, but you will need to start with your chest parallel to the floor, bent at your hips as much as possible.
+Take a dumbbell in each hand and keep them together with your arms extended in front of your chest.
 Raise your arms back and keep them straight as if you are doing a rear fly until they reach just past your back.
 Then lower and repeat.

 4. Rear Delt Row